-There are many walking groups in the North Pennines, including one at Haltwhistle, which also organises two annual walking festivals and is now in its 14th year.
+There are many walking groups in the North Pennines, including Walkers are Welcome Alston Moor who meet regularly to tackle the surrounding walks on the moors.
+There is a Haltwhistle walking group, which also organises two annual walking festivals and is now in its 14th year.
 Entirely run by volunteers, anyone can join the group itself on a Wednesday morning, either for long or short walks at no charge.
 All walks have a leader and have been fully checked out beforehand.

 There are many opportunities to fish in England’s most spectacular AONB, whether you are a beginner or experienced angler.

 Alston has its own angling association, Alston Angling Association which cover almost 10 miles of the Upper South Tyne for salmon and sea trout fishing.

 North Pennines wilderness offer fantastic riding opportunities for beginners and experienced ride.
 The PackHorse Trials are all routes based on 18th century packhorse trails, once used to transport lead and other goods to far-off towns.

 Or why not check out the local riding stables at Sinderhope Pony Treking for a fun day out on horse back

 The North Pennines is a dream location for motorcyclists, with its sweeping roads through remote, exhilarating landscapes

 Whether you want to ride alone, travel in a group or take a motorcycle tour, exploring the North Pennines by bike will be an unforgettable experience.
 Pennine Country Cottages are biker-friendly.
 To find routes and map please click here